Pike's Stockade

 Today, Conejos County remains a rural community with a mix of farming, ranching, and tourism industries.
 The county is home to several historic sites, including the scenic Conejos River and the historic town of Antonito.
 The rich history of Conejos County is celebrated through various events and festivals that showcase the region's diverse cultural heritage.

-This timeline provides a concise overview of the key events in the history of Conejos County, Colorado.
+This timeline provides a condensed summary of the historical journey of Conejos County, Colorado.

 • 1851: Mexican territory of Conejos established.